 FORESTED: Idaho Code title 38, chapter 1 (Idaho forestry act) defines "forestland" as meaning "any land which has upon it sufficient brush or flammable forest growth of any kind or size, living or dead, standing or down, including debris or growth following a fire or removal of forest products, to constitute a fire menace to life (including animal) or property".

-FUEL BREAK: An area, strategically located for fighting anticipated wildfires, where the vegetation has been modified or removed so that fires burning into it can be more easily controlled.
-Fuel breaks may divide fire prone areas into smaller areas for easier fire control and to provide access for firefighting.
+FUEL BREAK A natural or man-made barrier strategically located using topography to provide optimal fire control, typically to avoid vegetation or composed of vegetation arranged in such a way as to prevent fire spread.

 PROFESSIONAL: Can include qualified professional forester, fire ecologist, or comparable experience.
 Professionals can be prequalified by the commission or recommended by the Valley County fire working group and kept on record at the planning and zoning office.